 A research seminar on security issues in contemporary Europe.
 Students conduct and present original research on selected issues concerning European security.
 PREREQUISITE: NS3720 or permission of the instructor.
+CLASSIFICATION: None.

-NS4830 REGIONAL SEMINAR IN LOW-INTENSITY CONFLICT : MIDDLE EAST (4-0)
+NS4830 REGIONAL SEMINAR IN LOW-INTENSITY CONFLICT: MIDDLE EAST (4 - 0)

-As part of the regional seminar series, this course examines low intensity conflict issues in the Midcle East.
+As part of the regional seminar series, this course examines low intensity conflict issues in the Middle East.
 The seminar reviews the theoretical literature on political violence and analyzes the recent history of Middle East-based terrorism and insurgency.
 It offers a series of detailed case studies of local organizations and conflict, and focuses on functional issues in the Middle East.
-PREREQUISITES: NS3036, NS3800 and NS3880 or permisson of the instructor.
-CLASSIFICATION: None.
+PREREQUISITES: NS3036, NS3800 and NS3880 or permission of the instructor

-NS4850 REGIONAL SEMINAR IN LOW-INTENSITY CONFLICT : LATIN AMERICA (4-0)
+NS4850 REGIONAL SEMINAR IN LOW-INTENSITY CONFLICT: LATIN AMERICA (4-0)

 As part of the regional seminar series, this course examines low intensity conflict issues in Latin America.
 The seminar reviews the theoretical literature on political violence and analyzes the recent history of Latin American-based terrorism and insurgency.
 It offers a series of detailed case studies of local organizations and conflict, and focuses on functional issues in Latin America.
-PREREQUISITES: NS3036, 3800 and 3880 or permisson of the instructor.
-CLASSIFICATION: None.
+PREREQUISITES: NS3036, NS3800 and NS3880 or permission of the instructor

-NS4860 REGIONAL SEMINAR IN LOW-INTENSITY CONFLICT : ASIA (4-0)

-As part of the regional seminar series, this course examines low intensity conflict issues in Asia.
+NS4860 REGIONAL SEMINAR IN LOW-INTENSITY CONFLICT: ASIA (4-0) As part of the regional seminar series, this course examines low intensity conflict issues in Asia.
 The seminar reviews the theoretical literature on political violence and analyzes the recent history of Asian-based terrorism and insurgency.
 It offers a series of detailed case studies of local organizations and conflict, and focuses on functional issues in Asia.
-PREREQUISITES: NS3036, NS3800 and NS3880 or permisson of the instructor.
+PREREQUISITES: NS3036, NS3800 and NS3880 or permission of the instructor

+NS4880 SEMINAR IN LEGAL AND MILITARY RESPONSES TO POLITICAL VIOLENCE (4-0)

+The course will first review the variety of legal and military policy options open to any state that confronts political violence, withparticular attention to short vs. long term consequences of different policy options.
+It then analyzes a few individual cases (the British in Ulster, violence in Spain) in depth, in order to assess how different policy options combine or cancel each other.
+PREREQUISITE: NS3036 or permission of instructor.
 CLASSIFICATION: None.

-NS4880 LEGAL AND MILITARY RESPONSES TO VIOLENCE (4-0)

-The course will first review the variety of legal and military policy options open to any state that confronts political violence, with particular attention to short vs. long term consequences of different policy options.
-We will then analyze a few individual cases (the British in Ulster, violence in Spain) in depth, in order to assess how different policy options combine or cancel each other.

-NS4900 SEMINAR IN INTERNATIONAL NEGOTIATIONS (4-0).
+NS4900 SEMINAR IN INTERNATIONAL NEGOTIATIONS (4-0)

 Advanced study in the international negotiating process, designed to provide students with an opportunity to analyze specific topics related to negotiating national security.
-Includes study of Peace Support Operations.
 PREREQUISITE: NS3900 or permission of the instructor.
+CLASSIFICATION: None.

-NS4902 SEMINAR IN MODERN REVOLUTION (4-0).
+NS4902 SEMINAR IN MODERN REVOLUTION (4-0)

 A research seminar on modern revolution.
 Students conduct and present original research on selected issues concerning modern revolution.
 PREREQUISITE: NS3902 or permission of the instructor.
+CLASSIFICATION: None.